 Extinction is straight up a good film, no patch on Resident Evil for sure but entire worlds better than Apocalypse.
 For one thing zombies have been given the care and attention they deserve, these zombies look ancient and weathered and yet are actually centre stage rather than badly edited background creatures.
 For this film they wanted to make the goriest Resident Evil yet and they succeed, plenty of blood and guts.
 Alice's nemesis the zombie dogs yet again show up and are most welcome, while joining them and the zombies are a new undead foe; crows.
-I love the sequence with these, right out of Alfred Hitchcock's 'The Birds' and a great ending to that sequence.
-For fans of the games a Tyrant type character is later introduced (though with shockingly bad looking CGI effects) and for fans of modern zombies (I.E: fans of running rage zombies) there is a new threat for Alice and chums to face.
+I love the sequence with these, right out of Alfred Hitchcock's The Birds and a great ending to that sequence.
+For fans of the games a tyrant type character is later introduced (though with shockingly bad looking CG effects) and for fans of modern zombies (I.E: fans of running/rage zombies) there is a new threat for Alice and chums to face.

-The desert setting lends itself well to the Resident Evil universe, I love the idea that a zombie virus could make grass itself undead in a fashion and the souped up monster slaying vehicles of the convey as well as the apocalyptic dress wear give the film a consistent theme.
+The desert setting lends itself well to the Resident Evil universe, I love the idea that a zombie virus could make grass itself undead in a fashion and the souped up monster slaying vehicles of the convoy, as well as the apocalyptic dress wear give the film a consistent theme.
 Leaping ahead to years into Armageddon was a brave move and one which really pays off.
 The Umbrella compound swarmed by hundreds of zombies was a heavy nod to Romero's finest hour; Day of the Dead and the wire frame map effect were a welcome nod to the first film, thankfully ignoring the style that Apocalypse puked out.

 The plot is not bad, there is reason for the actions everyone takes, and an excuse for events to happen, the sequences at the Umbrella compound are very enjoyable with some great shout outs to locations from Resident Evil, including a fantastic fake opening that had me thinking for a moment I had accidentally put the wrong film on.
 This does everything right that Apocalypse failed at, a far better attempt and as a zombie horror it works, yes I said horror, not action!